brnocesar/gerenciador-series/readme.md

 You can do this in two different ways:
 - using the interface web
 Just access Heroku web page and look for a button `new` available in somewhere (it's really easy to find it), click on it then in `Create new app`.
-After been redirect to a new page, shoose a unique name for your app and click on `Create app`.
+After been redirect to a new page, choose a unique name for your app and click on `Create app`.
 Then you will be sent to a page with "deploy instructions".
-Check if the selected method is `Heroku Git` and follow the right instructions for you case.
+Check if `Heroku Git` is the selected method and follow the instructions for you case.

 - using the command line

 ### 3. General configuration
 #### 3.1.
 Adding `heroku` remote
-If your project is already a git repository the next is to add the `heroku` remote, so in your project  directory run the following command:
+If your project is already a git repository the next to is add `heroku` remote, so in your project  directory run the following command:
 ```
 $ heroku git:remote -a <unique-app-name>
 ```